 - 1.)
-Dark Matter is one of the most mysterious, but important extensions to the standard model - 2.)
-WIMPs are among the most well-motivated models for dark matter annihilation - 3.)
+Dark Matter is one of the guaranteed extensions to the standard model - 2.)
+WIMPs are among the most well-motivated dark matter models - 3.)
 The observation of dark matter annihilation products offers the capability to observe/understand the WIMP particle - 4.)
 The Milky Way Galactic Center is a promising target for indirect detection studies. - 5.)
 The Fermi-LAT has provided us with an unparalleled ability to detect WIMPs annihilating at the thermal cross-section